SalomePlatform/hexablock/doc/gui_component.rst

    :align: center

 .. centered::
-   Result of the Activation of Hexablock Component
+   Result of the Activation of HexaBlock Component

 TUI command: :ref:`tuicomponent`